mikrobe/trainingbot/README.md

 Intensity workout cannot be based on a target race pace.
 You cannot tell your body to do a pace.
 You need to train it to be as fast as possible.
 The rule of thumb is to never increase more than 10% each week.
-You also need to train in micro-cylce.
+You also need to train in micro-cycle.
 So for intensity workouts, the time spent on the sweet spot [5] follows the following rule:

 Starting point is (this must be weighted using athlete's level):